×

 Primary Care Vs. Acute Care Practitioners?

-When considering a career as an Adult-Gerontological Nurse Practitioner, there are different educational and certification paths you can choose from.
-Two of the most common routes include certification as a Primary Care Nurse Practitioner and Acute Care Nurse Practitioner.
-While both primary and acute care practitioners work directly with patients to provide patient care, there are differences between the two.
+When deciding on a career in adult gerontology, it is important to consider the different educational and certification paths available.
+Two of the most common routes include certification as a primary care nurse practitioner and acute care nurse practitioner.
+While both primary and acute care practitioners work directly with patients, there are differences between the two.

-Primary Care Nurse Practitioners focus more on preventative healthcare and long-term approaches to managing health throughout the patient’s lifespan.
+Primary care nurse practitioners focus on preventative healthcare and long-term approaches to managing health throughout the patient’s lifespan.
 Often located in private practices or clinics, AGPCNPs work closely with patients from adolescence through adulthood to create specific care plans that address their health needs and promote a healthier life.
-For Nurse Practitioners interested in pursuing care of a particular population, specialties such as pediatric, family, adult, and geriatric care are available for Primary Care Nurse Practitioners.
+For nurse practitioners interested in pursuing care of a particular population, specialties such as pediatric, family, adult, and geriatric care are available for primary care nurse practitioners.

 What Does An AGPCNP Do?